pdffiller/qless-php/README.md

 ```

 NOTE: The `master` branch will always contain the latest _unstable_ version.
-If you wish to check older versions or formal, tagged release, please switch to the tag
+If you wish to check older versions or formal, tagged release, please switch to the relevant
 [release](https://github.com/pdffiller/qless-php/releases).

 ## Usage